ppetrovtv/pine_script_docs/source/appendix/HOWTOs.rst

     plot(barssince(is_new_day()), style=cross)

-Find the Highest and Lowest Values for the Entire Dataset
+Find the highest and lowest values for the entire dataset
 ---------------------------------------------------------

 ::